Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Discussion

 These methodological limitations do not change our core conclusion: \textit{the prior model} fits real data.
 Rather, they indicate that it may be possible to get even better fits by choosing a different test statistic and more precisely fitting the scale parameter.

 Our work does not explain \textit{why} certain coefficient blocks fit better than others.
-Factors could include the:
+Factors could include the following properties of images:

-\begin{enumerate} \item Variability of subject of the image, with natural images being most variable. \item Plausible invariances of the images, with remote sensing images exhibiting the most symmetries. \item Presence of outliers driven by single images.
-For example, the \textit{spaceNet} dataset contains aerial shots of large bodies of water that introduce a spike-and-slab distribution with high-frequency filters.
-Other images may also skew results that have not been caught with manual inspection. \item Effect of subsampling the sorted data, which distorts the measures of variance and kurtosis. \end{enumerate}
+\begin{enumerate} \item Variability of subject, with natural images being most variable. \item Plausible invariances, with remote sensing images exhibiting the most symmetries. \item Presence of outliers, driven by single images.
+For example, the \textit{spaceNet} dataset contains aerial shots of large bodies of water that introduce a spike-and-slab distribution with high-frequency filters. \item Effect of subsampling the sorted data, which distorts its variance and kurtosis. \end{enumerate}